hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Portal2 Overview/README.md

   * **Consistency of User Experience** - Standardized visual cues and affordances have been adopted, like red buttons for destructive actions, green for create actions, all contributing to a more intuitive interactive experience.
 * **Alternative Themes** - You can quickly switch between a *Dark* or *Light* UI theme to suit your working preference.
 * **Segmentation Enhanced** - This key feature now presents much more strongly and clearly within configuration objects across the UI, making it much more accessible and easier to understand.
-* **Game Management** - The Game Overview page has been pulled out from the Configurator workspace and re-worked to give improved workflows for all your game management tasks.
+* **Game Management** - The Game Overview page has been re-worked to give improved workflows for all your game management tasks.
 * **Experiments** - This extremely powerful feature has been promoted to its own top-level area and the main workflow unpacked into an intuitive configuration wizard.
 * **NoSQL Explorer** - You can now open multiple Mongo DB Collections tabs and query and work with several Collections at the same time.